buildkite/test-collector-javascript/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/buildkite/js-buildkite-analytics.

-### Working on js-buildkite-analytics
+### Developing

-After cloning the repository install the dependencies using npm:
+After cloning the repository, install the dependencies using npm:

 ```sh
 npm install